Overview

 Scenarios: A Scenario provides specific context or data to a question at the time of its execution.
 This feature allows for dynamic parameterization of questions, enabling the same question to be adapted and asked across varied contexts efficiently.

 Results: A Result is the direct output obtained from executing a question.
-Results include information about the question, agent, model, and the generated response.
+Results include information about the question, agent, model, prompts, generated tokens and the raw and formatted responses.
 They can be analyzed, visualized, shared, and utilized to refine further inquiries or enhance the structure of subsequent surveys.

 How it works